 What Is the Cost of a Lexington Car Accident Attorney?

 Getting hurt in a motor vehicle crash can put a financial strain on anyone.
-You’re already figuring out how you’re going to pay your medical bills and support your family even though you can’t work.
+You’re already figuring out how you’re going to pay your medical bills and help your family even though you can’t work.
 We don’t want to add to your burden, which is why we take cases on contingency.
 That means you don’t have to pay upfront fees or costs to receive legal representation.
 We won’t collect our legal fees unless we recover the financial compensation you deserve.
 If we lose your case, you won’t have to pay us.

-Lexington Car Accident Statistics [2022 Update]
+Lexington Car Accident Statistics

 According to the Lexington Police Department, during 2021: